Menu

 Contact

 If participants have special needs, we will attempt to accommodate them.
-Please address requests, questions, concerns and any complaints to the APS President Bill MacGillivray, PhD.
+Please address requests, questions, concerns and any complaints to the APS President Joyce Cartor, PhD.

 Past Events